Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The Zest Desk weighs just 12.6lb, which is pretty light, especially when you consider some massive gaming laptops can weigh more.
 So for the most part, it’s easy to carry the Zest Desk, especially because there is a built-in handle that only appears when it’s folded up.
 And yes, it folds up making it more compact and easier to carry, though I was a bit disappointed that the base price of $349 doesn’t include the bag.

 Related: Check out our Xenstand Ergonomic office desk stand for laptops

-That being said, the legs’ height can be adjusted from to 10.6″ to 15 inches.
-Even on top of my desk, at WeWork, a co-working space, this didn’t quite accommodate me, as I stand at 6′ 2″, as I prefer to have a standing desk that is closer to lower/mid chest height such that my arms are comfortable extended below my shoulders and my eyes are looking forward at my screen.
-Adding a monitor with a stand can help alleviate this issue since the keyboard should be lower than where you look, but I think the take away here is that the Zest Desk is not a complete replacement, height wise, for a true standing desk, at least for someone of my height.
+That being said, the legs’ height can be adjusted from 10.6″ to 15 inches.
+Keep in mind, that everyone is different and specific height depends on how tall a standing desk should be for your needs.
+Even on top of my desk, at WeWork, a co-working space, this didn’t quite accommodate me, as I stand at 6′ 2″, as I prefer to have a standing desk that is closer to lower/mid-chest height such that my arms are comfortable extended below my shoulders and my eyes are looking forward at my screen.
+Adding a monitor with a stand can help alleviate this issue since the keyboard should be lower than where you look, but I think the takeaway here is that the Zest Desk is not a complete replacement, height-wise, for a true standing desk, at least for someone of my height.

 Related: Check out our Actio Standing desk hands review

 My package included a monitor stand.
 It stows away neatly underneath the Zest Desk for portability, though it took me a few minutes to figure out how to unlatch it and place it on the correct side up.
 In fact, it was the only challenge I faced when setting up the Zest Desk.
 This is to say the setup is intuitive and fast; just 30 seconds.